 To get to the Exit button, we simply chain the RanoreXPaths for the isolated nodes/UI elements leading up to it together.
-This leaves us with the full RanoreXPath for the Exit button, which consists of three parts that can be considered the basic parts of all RanoreXPaths:
+This leaves us with the full RanoreXPath for the Exit button.
+This RanoreXPath consists of three parts that can be considered the basic parts of all RanoreXPaths:

 The root of the current UI element tree.
 This is the starting point for navigating to the final node/UI element.

 The nodes between root and final node.
 Can be zero or more.

 All RanoreXPaths have these three parts, but these three parts don’t have to be expressed in three nodes.
 They can also be expressed in just one node (e.g. when identifying only the Ranorex Studio Demo Application window), in two nodes (no other nodes between root and final node), or many more than three (several nodes between root and final node).

 Let’s take a look at the full RanoreXPath for the Exit button as it’s generated when tracking the button from Ranorex Spy.

 Tracked Exit button

 The RanoreXPath generated for the button by Ranorex Spy.

 The views in Spy provide more details and demonstrate which UI elements the RanoreXPath navigates through/identifies.

 The UI element tree browser shows the two UI elements in the RanoreXPath in the UI hierarchy.